KazKozDev/Simple-CRM-with-AI/README.md

 The script will:
 - Check if Ollama is installed
 - Start Ollama if it's not running
-- Download the Mistral model if needed
+- Download the Gemma2 model if needed
 - Launch the CRM application

 The CRM interface will automatically open in your default web browser at http://localhost:8501